 Explain to your daughter that all these changes are natural and happen to every young person in their own time.

 Discussing societal gender conditioning and challenging female stereotypes can also be extremely important.
 Explore what role models your young person may admire and why, and ensure your daughter understands that girls and women can be strong, work in trades with tools and not have to look pretty or sexualised in order to be accepted.

 How you can support your son during puberty

 Helping your son through puberty is mostly about reassurance.
 Reassure your son that testes develop unevenly, and it’s common for one to be lower than the other.
 If your son’s testes are very small or not both in the scrotum, see your GP.

 You may also need to reassure your son that penis size does not affect sexual functioning, and that erect penises are usually very similar in size.
 Every boy develops in his own time.
 Ejaculating during sleep (sometimes called a wet dream) and spontaneous erections are both normal.

 If your son experiences breast growth or tenderness, he may be concerned.
-Again, reassurance is the key.
+Again, reassurance and normalising the experience is the key.
 Any tenderness is likely to settle once his chest widens.
 If your son feels small or too thin for his age, reassure him he will grow in time.

 Remember, you know your child best.
 If anything about their development concerns you, see your GP.